Remember when Snapchat was the next big thing?

 Penetration is far lower in countries like Germany and the Philippines, which might be important territories for the brands you work with.

 The best thing I can say in Snapchat’s favor is that you definitely shouldn’t rule it out – provided it’s a good fit for your audience.

 But there are definitely easier options out there for affiliate marketers.

-Learn about some of those tactics by signing up for our FREE 2-hour web class on building highly profitable authority sites.
+Learn about some of those tactics by signing up for our FREE training on building highly profitable authority sites.